-There were no strategic changes relating to liquidity and market risk management compared to 2019.
+There were no strategic changes relating to liquidity and market risk management compared to 2020.
 Basic updates in internal policies relate to the revision of existing process roles and activities, updating of appropriate limits for indicators and implementation of deposit modeling without agreed maturity (from the point of view of liquidity and interest rate risk).
-During 2020, the increased focus was on the simulation of indicators due to the COVID-19 crisis and the introduction of a moratorium, as well as monitoring market trends and interventions in the local market.
+During 2021, the increased focus was on the simulation of indicators due to the COVID-19 crisis, as well as monitoring market trends and interventions in the local market.